anon-blue/anon.blue/README.txt

-A problem has been detected and windows has been shut down to prevent damage
+A problem has been detected and windows has been shut down to prevent damage to your computer.
+If this is the first time you've seen this stop error screen,
+restart your co